GruberMarkus/Export-RecipientPermissions/docs/README.md

 Default: $true
 ### 1.2.31.
 ExportDistributionGroupMembers
-Export recursive distribution group members, including nested groups and dynamic groups
+Export distribution group members, including nested groups and dynamic groups

-This is useful to document overall distributiong group membership

-This may drastically increase script run time and file size

-The virtual Right 'MemberRecurse' is used in the export file

-The parameter ExpandGroups can be used independently: ExpandGroups lists all members of a group every time a group is used as a trustee, ExportDistributionGroupMembers only lists the members of each group only once
+The parameter ExpandGroups can be used independently:
+  ExpandGroups acts when a group is used as trustee: It adds every recurse member of the group as a separate trustee entry ExportDistributionGroupMembers exports the distribution group as grantor, which the recurse members as trustees

 Valid values: 'None', 'All', 'OnlyTrustees'
   'None': Distribution group members are not exported Parameter ExpandGroups can still be used.
   'All': Members of all distribution groups are exported, parameter GrantorFilter is considerd 'OnlyTrustees': Only export members of those distribution groups that are used as trustees, even when they are excluded via GrantorFilter

-Default: 'OnlyTrustees'
+Default: 'None'
 ### 1.2.32.
+ExportGroupMembersRecurse
+When disabled, only direct members of groups are exported, and the virtual right 'MemberDirect' is used in the export file.

+When enabled, recursive members of groups are exported, and the virtual right 'MemberRecurse' is used in the export file.

+Default: $false
+### 1.2.33.
 ExportGuids
 When enabled, the export contains the Exchange GUID and the AD ObjectGUID for each grantor and trustee

 Default: $false
-### 1.2.33.
+### 1.2.34.
 ExpandGroups
 Expand groups to their recursive members, including nested groups and dynamic groups

 This is useful in cases where users are sent permission reports, as not only permission changes but also changes in the underlying trustee groups are documented and directly associated with a grantor-permission-trustee triplet.